habi/TOMCAT/postscan/README.md

 - [`pipelineRecon.bash`]() submits samples to the [SGE](http://en.wikipedia.org/wiki/Oracle_Grid_Engine) queue.

 ### Fast tomography
-The `multi-*` family of files are used for reconstrucitons of datasets from fast tomography.
+The `multi-*` family of files are used for reconstructions of datasets from fast tomography.
 Ask Rajmund for details on those.

 ## Reconstruction
 - The `grecoman` subfolder is a link to [Gorans Graphical Reconstruction Manager repository](https://github.com/gnudo/grecoman).
-  Updates to his repositry can be pulled with `git submodule foreach git pull origin master && git pull bitbucket master && git submodule update --init --recursive`.
+  Updates to his repository can be pulled with `git submodule foreach git pull origin master && git pull bitbucket master && git submodule update --init --recursive`.
   This is done from time to time, so just checking out this repository recursively should lead to a workable state.

 ## Archival